flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/GCPInstanceSetup.md

 > ![](images/image7.png)

-* Run the following commands:
+* Run the following commands from the command line:

 ```
   sudo apt-get update